Basecamp Maasai Mara: Our full report

 - Malarial protection recommended

-Medical care: The camp has a contract with the CMF clinic in Talek.
+- The camp has a contract with the CMF clinic in Talek.
 In an emergency, guests would be evacuated by the Red Cross or Flying Doctors via Ol Kiombo airstrip.

 - High Risk

-Security measures: There are whistles in the tents to attract attention in case of emergency.
+- There are whistles in the tents to attract attention in case of emergency.
 The camp is fenced on the land side, but not on the river side; ‘Beware the Crocodiles’ reads one sign.
 Askaris and armed police are usually on duty at night; an askari is usually on duty by day.

-Fire safety: Fire extinguishers are positioned at every tent and there are three fire assembly points.
+- Fire extinguishers are positioned at every tent and there are three fire assembly points.
 Staff are trained by external trainers who visit every six months.